How to learn French fast and become fluent

 I understand that this can be overwhelming or even intimidating.
 The good news is, you don't have to do it alone!
-If you would like me to help you on this journey, please check out my coaching programs and send me your application.
-After I receive it, we’ll hop on a call to choose the best option for you.
+If you would like me to help you on this journey, check out how you can work with me or join my French Fluency Accelerator program.

 Step 5 - Reassess regularly

 From time to time, you need to go back to your fluency worksheet, read your task list again and reassess your current level.
 Often, working on a task will increase your level in several other tasks, so it is good to read over the list and update your checkmarks so they keep reflecting your current level.

 Here is an extra tip for you: keep a copy of your previous list so you can see all the progress you've made.
 Or, if you have printed the worksheet, keep your old checkmarks and use a different colour to reflect your new level.
 This will help you see all the progress you've made and keep you motivated.

 One of the main keys to success in pretty much anything is to stick to it.
 I have written a whole article on how to be consistent, so I won't dive deep into this topic here.

 Keep in mind that becoming fluent will take several months at least.
 People who have learned a second language as adults (like, for example, me) have done so by studying for months or years.
 You are in this for the long run so it is important that you enjoy it.
 Here is an article on how to learn French with your five senses which will help you bring more fun to your study.